CVRL/EMI-Attacks-Face/README.md

 ## 📀 Datasets

 ### IEMI Attack Dataset
 We provide a new dataset of face videos representing 50 identities, recaptured from MBGC (Multiple Biometric Grand Challenge) V2, by a camera under the IEMI attack along with recaptured videos without the IEMI attack, to serve as a new benchmark for testing reliability of face recognition models.
 There are five folders contained in the dataset: Baseline Identities, Cropped Identities, Attack Videos Digital, Attack Videos Physical, and Impostor Distributions.
-If desired, please acquire the original MBCG v2 dataset for full testing purposes.
+If desired, please acquire the original MBGC v2 dataset for full testing purposes.

 <p align="center">
   <img src="GitHub_media/02463d564_original.jpg" width="175">